stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 ### How composite monitors select common reporting sources

 As explained above, composite monitors that use many multi-alert monitors only consider the individual monitors' *common reporting sources*.

 In the example, the common sources were `host:web04` and `host:web05`.

 Note that composite monitors only look at tag *values* (i.e. `web04`), not tag *names* (i.e. `host`).

 If the example above had included a multi-alert monitor `D` grouped by `environment`, and that monitor had a single reporting source, `environment:web04`, then the composite monitor would consider `web04` the single common reporting source between `A`, `B`, and `D`, and would compute its trigger condition.

 You can create a composite monitor using multi-alert monitors that have no tag values in common but are grouped by the same tag name because shared tag names are a potential common source of reporting.

 It's possible that in the future their values will match.
 This is why, in the above example, we consider the common sources of reporting to be `host:web04` and `host:web05`.

-Two monitors grouped by different tags rarely have values that overlap, e.g. `web04` and `web05` for monitor `A`, `dev` and `prod` for monitor `D`.
+2 monitors grouped by different tags rarely have values that overlap, e.g. `web04` and `web05` for monitor `A`, `dev` and `prod` for monitor `D`.

 If and when they do overlap, a composite monitor comprised of these monitors becomes capable of triggering an alert.

 In the case of a multi-alert split by two or more tags (e.g. an alert per `host, instance, url`) a monitor group corresponds to the whole combination of tags.